cara-lang/compiler/DESIGN.md

 * record destructuring that allows renaming

+* pattern match pinning? ^, allowing to check against variables and not just literals?

 * case..of that takes the same pattern across multiple cases:
 ```
   match t with